Laxmi Mall Singhvi: Literary career

 Singhvi wrote several books in both English and Hindi.
 These include A Tale of three cities, Jain Temples and Bharat aur Hamara Samay ("India and our times").
 As a writer, he had a substantial output, and his numerous books are written in a style that can best be termed simple.
 They are a mix of general information on specific topics ("Jain temples") and of his views on various issues in books with a very general scope ("India and our times").
-Singhvi had a lifelong interest in Jain history and culture, and was quite knowledgeable on the subject, especially with regard to the art and architecture of Jain temples.
+Singhvi had a lifelong interest in Jain history and culture.
 He served as president of the Indira Gandhi National Centre for the Arts.

 Awards and recognition

 In 1993, Dr Singhvi was awarded the Padma Bhushan by Govt. of India, and an honorary degree of LLD by the University of Buckingham.

 The Supreme Court of India held the 'First Dr. L.M.
 Singhvi memorial lecture on 'Law, Technology and Society: Its dynamics’ on 17 January 2009, delivered by Dr. A.P.J.
 Abdul Kalam, Former President of India.

 Using a bequest by the Trustees of the British Indian Golden Jubilee Banquet Fund, "Dr L M Singhvi Visiting Fellowship" is given out by University of Wales and 'Centre of South Asian Studies', University of Cambridge, for visiting student and scholars of Indian nationality.

 The School of Constitutional Law at the National Law University, Jodhpur has been named after Dr. L.M Singhvi.